jpe9at/ThaiOCR/README.md

 CNNClassifier.py contains a convolutional NN with three conv layer with 16, 32, and 64 channels each, followed by a fully connected layer for classification with hidden size 64.
 No Dropout was included in the final version.
 Default weight initialisation.

 Trainer.py contains the training and testing functions, a learnign rate scheduler, an early stopping monitor, and a method for hyperparameter optimization using optuna.
-Parameters after optimization on joint English and Thai datasets with normal style are: Optimizer = SGD, learning_rate = 0.0038, l1 = 0.0001, batch_size = 16.
+Parameters after optimization on joint English and Thai datasets with normal style are: Optimizer = SGD, learning_rate = 0.0038, l1 = 0.0001, batch_size = 16, hidden_size = 64.

 CustomDataClass.py contains the custom Dataset class and some helper functions to create the dataset.